zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                          3. The RRSIG cannot be validated by the DNSKEY record appointed.

-    6. Send *NSEC3PARAM* query to the name server IP and do:
+    6. Send *NSEC3PARAM Query* to the name server IP and do:
        1. If at least one of the following criteria is met, then add the name server IP to the *NSEC3PARAM Query Response Error* set:
           1. There is no DNS response.
           2. The [RCODE Name] in the response is not "NoError".
           3. The AA flag is not set in the response.
        2. Else if the answer section is non-empty, then do:
-          1. Else if the answer section has a NSEC3PARAM RR then add the name server IP to the *NSEC3PARAM In Answer* set.
+          1. If the answer section has a NSEC3PARAM RR then add the name server IP to the *NSEC3PARAM In Answer* set.
           2. Else, then add the name server IP to the *NSEC3PARAM Query Gives Erroneous Answer* set.
        3. Else if the answer section is empty, then do:
-          1. If the autority section contains no NSEC record then add the name server IP to the *Expected NSEC Missing* set.
+          1. If the authority section contains no NSEC record then add the name server IP to the *Expected NSEC Missing* set.
           2. Else do:
              1. Add the name server IP to the *NSEC3PARAM Query Gives NSEC NODATA* set.
-             2. If the SOA record is missing the authority section then add name server IP to the *NSEC NODATA Missing SOA* set.
+             2. If the SOA record is missing the authority section then add the name server IP to the *NSEC NODATA Missing SOA* set.
-             3. Else if the owner name of SOA record is is not *Child Zone* then add name server IP to the *NSEC NODATA Wrong SOA* set.
+             3. Else if the owner name of the SOA record is not *Child Zone* then add name server IP to the *NSEC NODATA Wrong SOA* set.
              4. If the authority section contains more than one NSEC record then add name server IP to the *Erroneous Multiple NSEC* set.